nuodb/nuodb-helm-charts/docs/BackupAndRestore.md

 sm-database-nuodb-cluster0-demo-hotcopy-1           0/1     Error              2          12m
 ```

-Checking the pod logs shows that the archive served by this SM has been requested for a restore using restore source _20210520T085520_ which is not available in its backup volume.
+Checking the pod logs shows that the archive served by this SM was requested for a restore using restore source _20210520T085520_ which is not available in its backup volume.

 ```bash
 kubectl logs full-hotcopy-demo-cronjob-1613663760-r8lm8